tswow/tswow-wiki-0.13/_documentation/live-script-tags.md

+---
-# Live Script Entity Tags
+title: Live Script Tags
+---

 TSWoW allows us to attach data tags, timers and collision checkers to `WorldObjects` and `Maps`.
 This document will explain the purpose of each and how to use them.